 Stress management and relaxation techniques can also help to improve symptoms.

 Somatic Symptom Disorder Compensation Claims

-Claims involving a Somatic Symptom Disorder are highly complex in terms of the evidence required to prove the claim and a forensic approach is required in evidence gathering.
-It goes without saying that a claimant suffering a SSD can expect to be treated by the defendant’s insurer and their lawyers with, at best, considerable scepticism.
+A compensation claim involving a Somatic Symptom Disorder is highly complex in terms of the evidence required to prove the claim and a forensic approach is required in evidence gathering.
+It goes without saying that a claimant suffering a Somatic Symptom Disorder can expect to be treated by the defendant’s insurer and their lawyers with, at best, considerable scepticism.

 They will the subject of the full gamut of personal intrusion.
 Covert surveillance and the monitoring of social media will be the absolute minimum you can expect.
-This is why it is important to instruct specialist solicitors who will not only anticipate this, but will be ready to deal with the other side robustly when it materialises.
+This is why it is so important to instruct specialist Somatic Symptom Disorder solicitors who will not only anticipate this, but will be ready to deal with the other side robustly when it materialises.

 Somatic Symptom Disorder Solicitors

-Over the years our team of SSD Solictors have successfully represented many people who have developed a Somatic Symptom Disorder following an accident.
+Over the years our team of Somatic Symptom Disorder Solicitors have successfully represented many people pursuing a Somatic Symptom Disorder compensation claim following an accident.
 Most will have begun their claims with other law firms before becoming disillusioned at their lack of expertise and understanding.

 If you are in this situation you will at best be frustrated, at worst extremely distressed.
 Comments such as “they must have missed something”, “nobody believes me” and “they think it’s all in my head” are common and this is of course entirely understandable.

 Medical and other records will not have been obtained and/or reviewed, wholly unsatisfactory medical reports (often from the wrong type of medical experts) will have been obtained and those reports are commonly peppered with inappropriate phrases such as “medically unexplained”, “psychological overlay”, “functional overlay” and “unreliable historian”.